jennybuni/retrobun/content/posts/starting-your-collection/index.md

 draft: false
 cover: ""
 ---
-If you’re reading this, chances are you’ve felt it—that little tug of nostalgia when you see a Pokémon Red cartridge on Instagram, or a neatly lined shelf of NES boxes at a flea market.
+If you’re reading this, chances are you’ve felt it—that little tug of nostalgia when you see a Pokémon Red cartridge on Instagram, or a neatly lined shelf of NES boxes at a games shop.
 Maybe you’ve been itching to replay the games you grew up with, or you just love the idea of owning a piece of gaming history.
 Either way, welcome to the world of retro game collecting.
 It’s a hobby that blends childhood memories, treasure hunting, and just the right dash of chaos.
 Let’s talk about how to get started without overwhelming yourself.

 ## Step One: Pick Your Anchor Game